bosskrub9992/templatebe/README.md

         - bff: (backend for frontend service)
             - cmd: (command) contains multiple main.go file
             - config: contains config.yaml file
-            - src: contains packages that is usually changed
+            - internal: contains packages that is usually changed
                 - api: contains handler that is used for parsing request and return response
                 - config: contains config struct that read from config.yaml
                 - controller: contains business logics and repository interfaces